hewg2008/AromTool/README.md

 ```

 ### Build Ring from File
-Build ring from file and assessing information about the ring.
+Build ring from file and read ring information.

 #### From mol2 File
 ```python